ducnn230288/next-ts/README.md

 For custom setups, see the Dockerfiles and Compose files in the `.docker/` directory.

-## Prisma

-[Prisma](https://www.prisma.io/) is used for database management and ORM in this project.
-It provides a type-safe way to interact with your database, manage schema migrations, and seed initial data.

-- `prisma/schema.prisma`: Defines your database models, fields, and relationships.
-- `prisma/migrations/`: Contains migration files and history, used to track and apply schema changes over time.
-- `prisma/seed.ts`: Script for seeding initial data into the database, useful for development and testing.

-**Common commands:**

-- Generate Prisma Client: `npm run db:generate`
-- Apply schema changes: `npm run db:push`
-- Seed database: `npm run db:seed`
-- Open Prisma Studio: `npm run db:studio`

-See the [Prisma documentation](https://www.prisma.io/docs/) for more details.

 ## Next.js internationalization (i18n)

 [next-intl](https://next-intl-docs.vercel.app/) provides internationalization (i18n) support for Next.js applications.
 It enables you to easily manage translations, locale-based routing, and formatting for dates, numbers, and messages.
 With next-intl, you can build multi-language apps with automatic locale detection and seamless language switching.

-## Authentication for Next.js

-[next-auth](https://next-auth.js.org/) is a flexible authentication solution for Next.js.
-It supports multiple authentication providers (OAuth, email, credentials, etc.), session management, and secure user authentication flows.
-You can easily integrate social logins, custom credentials, and manage user sessions with minimal configuration.

 ## ESLint & Code Quality